lopperman/mac_configurator/README.md

 ## Notes

+- **Multiple configs**: Each configuration is completely independent
+- **Config directory**: Stored in `~/MacConfigurator` by default (customizable via `.userConfig`)
 - Settings marked with 🔒 require admin privileges to apply
 - Dock and Finder settings automatically restart their respective applications
 - Screenshot location changes take effect immediately
 - WiFi changes may require admin authentication
-- Settings only apply if you've explicitly configured them
+- Settings only apply if you've explicitly configured them in that specific config
 - You can delete/unset settings to return to system defaults
+- Each configuration can have its own AppleScript for automatic application